ChatLAANZ

 Welcome to ChatLAANZ

 ChatLAANZ is a professional development and community building opportunity based on a model demonstrated by Australia and New Zealand Student Services Association Inc (ANZSSA).
-They are Zoom (or Teams) meetings of about 40-50 minutes each, scheduled at lunchtime, that provide examples of what colleagues at various institutions are doing in certain areas of interest.
-If you would like to attend, please fill out the form below and it will send you the relevant link/s.
-You can continue discussing the ideas afterwards using the chat or blog space on this page.
+They are Zoom (or Teams) meetings of about 40-50 minutes each, scheduled at lunchtime.
+The sessions provide examples of what colleagues at various institutions are doing in certain areas of interest.

-When possible, the slides and recordings of the sessions will be made available.
-Scroll to see the block called “Past ChatLAANZ sessions”
+A Zoom or Teams link will be emailed to you prior to the session.
+You can also access the link on the CHATLAANZ page.
+When possible, we made the slides and recordings of the sessions available.
+Scroll to see the block called “Past ChatLAANZ sessions”.

 Past ChatLAANZ sessions